-Following the global financial crisis in 2008, U.S. insurance regulators enhanced the regulatory system by strengthening group capital assessment, broadening the Holding Company System Annual Registration statements to include financial statements of all affiliates, and
+Following the global financial crisis in 2008, U.S. insurance regulators enhanced the regulatory system by strengthening group capital assessment, broadening the Holding Company System Annual Registration statements to include financial statements of all affiliates, and requiring risk to be reported on an enterprise or group basis.41 The NAIC establishes model frameworks for assessing insurer risk.42 Following the NAIC framework, California requires insurers to perform risk management at all levels of a group as a supplement to a legal-entity view, when an insurer is part of a group.43

-36 Larson Pre-filed Direct Testimony (PDT), 7:24-8:2; Tr.
-912.

-37 Hemphill PDT, 33-34.
+Larson Pre-filed Direct Testimony (PDT), 7:24-8:2; Tr.
+912. Hemphill PDT, 33-34.

+38 Exh.
+43-5.
 39 Hemphill PDT, 33.